- An estimated 303 000 newborns die within 4 weeks of birth every year, worldwide, due to congenital anomalies.

 Maternal nutritional status

-Iodine deficiency, folate insufficiency, obesity and diabetes mellitus are linked to some congenital anomalies.
-For example, folate insufficiency increases the risk of having a baby with a neural tube defect.
-Also, excessive vitamin A intake may affect the normal development of an embryo or fetus.
+Maternal folate insufficiency increases the risk of having a baby with a neural tube defect while excessive vitamin A intake may affect the normal development of an embryo or fetus.

-- ensuring mothers abstain from, or restrict, their intake of harmful substances, particularly alcohol;
+- ensuring mothers avoid harmful substances, particularly alcohol and tobacco;

-- controlling preconceptional and gestational diabetes, through counselling, weight management, diet and administration of insulin when needed;
+- controlling diabetes prior to and during pregnancy through counselling, weight management, diet and administration of insulin when required;

-- ensuring that any exposure of pregnant women to medications or medical radiation (e.g. imaging rays) is justified, based on careful health risk–benefit analysis;
+- ensuring that any exposure of pregnant women to medications or medical radiation (such as imaging rays) is justified and based on careful health risk–benefit analysis;

-Health care before (preconception) and around the time of conception (peri-conception) includes basic reproductive health practices, as well as medical genetic screening and counselling.
-Screening can be conducted during the 3 periods listed next.
+Health care before and around the time of conception (preconception and peri-conception) includes basic reproductive health practices, as well as medical genetic screening and counselling.
+Screening can be conducted during the 3 periods listed:

-- Preconception screening can be useful to identify people at risk for specific disorders or at risk for passing a disorder onto their children.
+- Preconception screening can be useful to identify those at risk for specific disorders or at risk of passing a disorder onto their children.
 Screening includes obtaining family histories and carrier screening, and is particularly valuable in countries where consanguineous marriage is common.

 - Peri-conception screening: maternal characteristics may increase risk, and screening results should be used to offer appropriate care, according to risk.
-This may include screening for young or advanced maternal age, as well as screening for use of alcohol, tobacco or other psychoactive drugs.
-Ultrasound can be used to screen for Down syndrome during the first trimester, and for severe fetal anomalies during the second trimester.
-Additional tests, and amniocentesis may help in the detection of neural tube defects and chromosomal abnormalities during the first and second trimesters.
+This may include screening for young or advanced maternal age, as well as screening for use of alcohol, tobacco or other risks.
+Ultrasound can be used to screen for Down syndrome and major structural abnormalities during the first trimester, and for severe fetal anomalies during the second trimester.
+Maternal blood can be screened for placental markers to aid in prediction of risk of chromosomal abnormalities or neural tube defects, or for free fetal DNA to screen for many chromosomal abnormalities.
+Diagnostic tests such as chorionic villus sampling and amniocentesis can be used to diagnose chromosomal abnormalities and infections in women at high risk.

 Treatment and care

-In 2010, the World Health Assembly considered a report and adopted a resolution on birth defects.
-The report describes the basic components for creating a national programme for the surveillance, prevention and care of congenital anomalies before and after birth.
+The report accompanying the resolution of the Sixty-third World Health Assembly (2010) on congenital anomalies describes the basic components for creating a national programme for the surveillance, prevention and care of congenital anomalies before and after birth.
 It also recommends priorities for the international community to assist in establishing and strengthening these national programmes.

 - World Health Assembly report on birth defects